 We have adapted the way in which you can get an appointment quickly and safely.
 Most patients' health concerns can be managed over the phone or via video consultation.
 This is why we are providing you with either an initial phone call or video consultation to decide what would be the best way to help.
 If we can support you without needing you to come into the Practice then we can reduce the need for you to travel, and reduce the risk of the virus spreading.

 If you do need a face-to-face appointment, you will be invited to attend the Practice.

 If we can ensure there are a minimal number of people in the Practice, we can maintain social distancing and keep patients and staff safe.

-You can access e-consult via the Practice website.
-It lets patients consult their own NHS GP online by completing a quick form which is reviewed by the Practice.
-After reviewing your query, you will then be directed toward the most appropriate help.
+You can access eConsult via the Practice website.
+It allows patients to consult with their own NHS GP online by completing a quick form which is reviewed by the Practice.
+After reviewing your query, you will then be directed towards the most appropriate help.
 This might be some advice on self-help, pharmacy advice, an appointment with one of our Practice clinical team or another service.
 Your data is secure at all times - including during a video consultation or telephone call.

 What if I do not have access to a smartphone or web camera?